The Psychological Cost of Hacking

-In the cases of strangers or large scale hacking group attacks, the damage can worsen.
+In the cases of strangers or large-scale hacking group attacks, the damage can worsen.

 A Lack of Help or Interest

-One of the most psychologically damaging parts of a hacker attacking can be the response from other people.
+One of the most psychologically damaging parts of a hacker attack can be the response from other people.
 In particular, the police don’t always treat hacking with the seriousness it deserves.
 In one example, of 52 hacking cases, only 4 received criminal convictions.

 The authorities often aren’t interested in more minor hacking cases, despite the clear damage even a relatively small attack can do to a person.
 According to Mieke Eoyang of the Third Way Cyber Enforcement Initiative, police only prosecute three in every 100,000 cybercrime.
 There’s a strange lack of support for hacking victims.
-Often, the system for dealing with hacking victims can be as traumatizing as the attack itself.
+The system for dealing with hacking victims can often be as traumatizing as the attack itself.